monday15/lounge-gtk-theme/README.md

 `flatpak install flathub org.gtk.Gtk3theme.Lounge-night`

 ## Updating
+**Attention!
+Updating from version ≤ 1.16 to version ≥ 1.17 requires comlete removal of theme files before installation** (folders `/usr/share/themes/Lounge` and `/usr/share/themes/Lounge-night`, icons folder doesn't require removal).

-Use regular installation instructions, old files will be overwritten with a new ones.
+In other cases, use regular installation instructions, old files will be overwritten with a new ones.

 ## Removing
 Remove installation folders: